MA Social Anthropology and Politics

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Most of the teaching takes place at facilities located within the University's Central Area.
+Most of the teaching on this programme takes place at facilities located within the University's Central Area.
 You will also have access to the University library and computer facilities.

-In addition to your research project, which may be based overseas, there are opportunities to study abroad through the University's international exchange programme.
+In addition to your research project, which may be based overseas, you will have the opportunity to study abroad through the University's international exchange programme.

 How will I learn?